markentier/markentier.tech/site/content/posts/2021/02/github-with-multiple-profiles-gpg-ssh-keys/index.md

 Git came a long way and I'm very glad and happy that we can have such setup without a lot of manual tinkering and workarounds.
 Gone are all my custom scripts, snippets, and `.envrc`'s for that purpose, which were also not completely platform agnostic.

 _Have you tried it yourself?
-Or is something not working as expected?
+Is something not working as expected?
 Let me know and [send me a message][tw] on Twitter._

 <!-- links -->